Nutty Buddy

-Nutty Buddy, formerly known as Nutty Bars, are a snack manufactured by McKee Foods under the Little Debbie brand since 1964.
+Nutty Buddy, formerly known as Nutty Bars, are a snack manufactured by McKee Foods under the Little Debbie brand since 1959.
 The snack consists of four wafers sandwiched together in a peanut butter mixture and covered with a "chocolatey coating".

 Little Debbie also provides seasonal Nutty Buddy Bars which includes the "Red, White & Blue" Nutty Buddy Bar and the "Be My Valentine" Nutty Buddy Bar.
 There is also a Zebra Nutty Buddy Bar.

-Little Debbie also manufactures a similar snack known as Peanut Butter Crunch Bars.